Welcome to the section of our site that provides information for parents.

 We train people to run parent groups in children’s centres, schools, mosques, family support services and many other venues around the UK.
 Below you will find links to services that will help you find a parent group near you.

 Find details of your nearest children’s centre to ask whether they’re running a Nurturing Programme Parent Group.
+If your local children’s centre doesn’t yet offer Family Links groups, do let them know about this website!

 Find your local authority and visit the family or children section of their website to find out what family support is available in your area.

-If you want to buy your own copy of The Parenting Puzzle book, simply visit our online shop and buy your copy online.
+If you want to buy your own copy of The Parenting Puzzle book, simply visit our online shop and buy your copy online

 Free downloads for parents